 Signatures for Low Level Signaling (LLS) Tables

-The broadcaster signature that is applied to a LLS message shall be carried in a CMS Signed Data (RFC 5652[15]) element with the following characteristics:
+A signature that is applied to a LLS message is carried in a CMS Signed Data (RFC 5652[15]) element with the following characteristics:

-The characteristics specified in Section 5.2.2.1 above.
+The characteristics shall be as specified in Section 5.2.2.1 above.

-The content being signed is defined by the 4 byte table header (LLS_table_id, LLS_group_id, group_count_minus1, LLS_table_version) followed by the uncompressed content of the table being signed.

 The SignerIdentifier shall match either the CurrentCert or, if present, the NextCert.

-The CMS Signed Data structure is appended to each signed table and shall be represented as an XML document containing a CMSSignedData root element that conforms to the definitions in the XML schema that has namespace:

-tag:atsc.org,2016:XMLSchemas/ATSC3/Delivery/CMSSD/1.0/

-The XML schema xmlns short name should be "cmssd".
-The informative definition of this XML schema is as follows: